RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/package-aqueduct.integrations/aqueduct.integrations.s3_integration.md

 **Returns**:

-  SaveConfig object to use in TableArtifact.save()
+  SaveConfig object to use in Artifact.save()

 <a id="aqueduct.integrations.s3_integration.S3Integration.describe"></a>